farazdurrani/Spring-Security-Mongodb-as-DataStore/README.md

                 "where username=?");
     }

 Another way is to use custom UserDetailsService.
-In it, implement UserDetailsService and over loadUserByUsername method like below
+In it, implement UserDetailsService and overload UserByUsername method like below

     @Override
 	public UserDetails loadUserByUsername(String username) throws UsernameNotFoundException {